Designing A Remote Patient Monitoring System

 Introduction

-The London Air Ambulance (NHS) needed a tool to be able to facilitate communication between the helicopter paramedic team and the trauma bay team to save severely ill patients by monitoring them remotely en route to the hospital.
+The London Air Ambulance (NHS) needed a tool to be able to facilitate communication in their workflows.

 Paramedic-to-trauma bay communication as it stands now is mostly verbal, and there is no standardized or digitized way to stay in contact.